Bayesian Entropy Estimation for Countable Discrete Distributions: Simulation Results

 We compare $\Hpym$ to other proposed entropy estimators using several example datasets.
 Each plot in Figs~\ref{fig:convergence:sb}, \ref{fig:convergence:powerlaw}, \ref{fig:convergence:real}, and \ref{fig:convergence:finite} shows convergence as well as small sample performance.
-We compare our estimators, DPM ($d = 0$ only) and PYM ($\Hpym$), with other enumerable-support estimators: coverage-adjusted estimator (CAE)~\cite{Chao03,Vu07}, asymptotic NSB (ANSB, section~\ref{sec:ANSB})~\cite{Nemenman11}, James-Stein (JS)~\cite{Hausser09}, Grassberger's asymptotic bias correction (GR08)~\cite{Grassberger08}, and Good-Turing estimator~\cite{Zhang2012}.
-Note that like ANSB, DPM is an asymptotic (Poisson-Dirichlet) limit of NSB, and hence behaves close to NSB assuming a large number of symbols.
-We also compare with plugin~\eqref{eq:Hplugin} and a standard bias correction methods assuming finite support: Miller-Maddow bias correction (MiMa)~\cite{Miller55}.
-To make comparisons more straightforward, we do not apply jackknife-based bias correction to any of the estimators.
+We compare our estimators, DPM ($d = 0$ only) and PYM ($\Hpym$), with other enumerable-support estimators: coverage-adjusted estimator (CAE)~\cite{Chao03,Vu07}, asymptotic NSB (ANSB, section~\ref{sec:ANSB})~\cite{Nemenman11}, Grassberger's asymptotic bias correction (GR08)~\cite{Grassberger08}, and Good-Turing estimator~\cite{Zhang2012}.
+Note that similar to ANSB, DPM is an asymptotic (Poisson-Dirichlet) limit of NSB, and hence in practice behaves identically to NSB with large but finite $K$.
+We also compare with plugin~\eqref{eq:Hplugin} and a standard Miller-Maddow (MiMa) bias correction method with a conservative assumption that the number of uniquely observed symbols is $K$~\cite{Miller55}.
+To make comparisons more straightforward, we do not apply additional bias correction methods (e.g. jackknife) to any of the estimators.

+In each simulation, we draw 10 sample distributions $\vpi$.
+From each $\vpi$ we draw a dataset of N iid samples.
+In each figure we show the performance of all estimators averaged across the 10 sampled datasets.

-PYM performs well as expected when the data are truly generated by a Pitman-Yor process (\figref{convergence:sb}).
+The experiments of \figref{convergence:sb} show performance on a single $\vpi \sim \PY(d,\ConParInfinite)$ drawn using the stick-breaking procedure of \eqref{eq:PYstickbreak}.
+We draw $\pi_i$ according to \eqref{eq:PYstickbreak} in blocks of size $10^3$ until $1-\sum_{N_s} \pi_i < 10^{-3}$, where $N_s$ is the number of sticks.
+Unsurprisingly, PYM performs well when the data are truly generated by a Pitman-Yor process (\figref{convergence:sb}).
 Credible intervals for DPM tend to be smaller than PYM, although both shrink quickly (indicating high confidence).
 When the tail of the distribution is exponentially decaying, ($d=0$ case; \figref{convergence:sb} top), DPM shows slightly improved performance.
 When the tail has a strong power-law decay, (\figref{convergence:sb} bottom), PYM performs better than DPM.
-Most of the other estimators are consistently biased down, with the exception of JS and ANSB.
+Most of the other estimators are consistently biased down, with the exception of ANSB.